oneapi-src/oneDAL/_sources/dev_guide/algorithms/optimization-solvers/solvers/stochastic-average-gradient-accelerated-method.rst.txt

      - Performance-oriented method.
    * - ``batchIndices``
      - :math:`1`
-     - Numeric table of size :math:`\mathrm{nIterations} \times 1` with 32-bit integer indices of terms in the objective function.
+     - A numeric table of size :math:`\mathrm{nIterations} \times 1` with 32-bit integer indices of terms in the objective function.
        If no indices are provided, the implementation generates random index on each iteration.

        .. note::